nsygtc/TingGao.github.io/_pages/about.md

 ------
 My research interests revolve around AI Agents, Reinforcement Learning, and Optimization.

-I have several publications to my name, including an invited paper on reliability and security in swarm robots and AI agents, and a paper on a **Bit-Oriented Distance-based Intelligent Optimizer (BODI Optimizer)** for key recovery, which achieves significant reductions in power traces compared to state-of-the-art methods and is currently under review for USENIX Security'25.
+I have several publications to my name, including a paper on reliability and security in swarm robots and AI agents supervised by Prof. Yaochu Jin at Westlake University, and a paper on a **Bit-Oriented Distance-based Intelligent Optimizer (BODI Optimizer)** for key recovery, which achieves significant reductions in power traces compared to state-of-the-art methods and is currently under review for USENIX Security'25.
 I've also contributed to research on zero-shot robotic manipulation and a review on security and privacy in swarm intelligence systems.
-At UBC, I applied reinforcement learning algorithms to solve the OSY problem and explored the efficiency of the multi-agent DDPG algorithm.
+At the same time, I applied **reinforcement learning algorithms (e.g. PPO, DDPG)** to solve the OSY problem and explored the efficiency of the multi-agent DDPG algorithm at UBC.

 The website is still under construction...
 ------